 Elizabeth is a stay-at-home mom who often shuttles her three kids between ballet, soccer, and band.
 In those moments of free time, she tries to find some sanity by visiting with her friends or shopping at a local boutique she loves.
-She even tried her hand at cutting vinyl and making shirts, but she found it easier to just buy them from friends of friends.
+She even tried her hand at cutting vinyl and making shirts, but she found it easier just to buy them from friends of friends.

 She thought it would go away, but when her shoulder continued hurting a week later - Elizabeth was having pain while brushing her hair, washing her hair, trying to put on clothes and it seemed the pain was just getting worse – she went to her doctor.
 After some discussion, a negative X-ray that did not show any fractures or breaks, and a painful bout of physical therapy, she had an MRI done.
 The MRI revealed a partial thickness tear of her rotator cuff.